 Prosthetics and Orthotics

 School of Health and Society

 In a nutshell

-Prosthetists provide artificial limbs and gait analysis to people who have part or all of a limb missing.
-Orthotists provide braces and splints to support,correct, or aid the function of people with various conditions of the neuro, muscular and skeletal systems.
+Prosthetists provide artificial limbs to assist people who have part or all of a limb missing.
+Orthotists provide braces and splints to support, correct, or aid the function of people with various conditions of the neurological, muscular and skeletal systems.
 On this course you will learn how to assess and treat people requiring prosthetic and orthotic care.
+Prosthetists and Orthotists are highly skilled in biomechanics, human movement and gait analysis.
 The strong practical elements of this course will be taught in conjunction with relevant theory and background information.

 We are one of the only two universities in the UK offering this course.